 The Bible shows us how to deal with sin that has not been confessed.
-Someone in the role of a priestly intercessor can practice identificational confession before God and before others on behalf of those who transgressed (Exodus 32:32; Ezekiel 22:30).
+Someone in the role of a priestly intercessor can stand in the gap before God and before man on behalf of those who transgressed (Exodus 32:32; Ezekiel 22:30).
 We are told in Leviticus 26:40 to confess our sins and the sins of our forefathers.
 Intercessors need to be very clear about the wrong done, having researched the facts well, and must be willing to confess it clearly.
 They should be deeply grieved in their spirit about what took place.